Your Privileges Are Not Universal

 Nothing of what is written above is an exaggeration.
-All of it comes from researchers and analysts at mainstream organisations such as the World Health Organisation and the World Bank, neither of whom are known to inflate the ill-effects of capitalist policy.
-If anything, these organisations have a tendency to minimise the perils of privatisation and corporate-based policies, urging on further cuts to public systems.
-During the tenure of Gro Harlem Brundtland at the helm of the WHO (1998-2003), the organisation encouraged the creation of Private-Public Partnerships (PPPs) and Product Development Partnerships (PDPs).
-The WHO’s emphasis on the private sector – alongside pressure from the International Monetary Fund to cut public sector funding – accelerated the haemorrhaging of public health systems in many of the poorer countries.
+All of it comes from researchers and analysts at mainstream organizations such as the World Health Organisation and the World Bank, neither of whom are known to inflate the ill-effects of capitalist policy.
+If anything, these organizations have a tendency to minimise the perils of privatization and corporate-based policies, urging on further cuts to public systems.
+During the tenure of Gro Harlem Brundtland at the helm of the WHO (1998-2003), the organization encouraged the creation of Private-Public Partnerships (PPPs) and Product Development Partnerships (PDPs).
+The WHO’s emphasis on the private sector—alongside pressure from the International Monetary Fund to cut public sector funding—accelerated the haemorrhaging of public health systems in many of the poorer countries.

 To be anxious about inequality is insufficient.
-A range of possible, common-sense reforms are being demanded by people’s organisations across the world, which include:
+A range of possible, common-sense reforms are being demanded by people’s organizations across the world, which include:

 These two basic measures could be easily financed by the money now exported to service odious debts.
 But such logical solutions that would provide immediate relief to people are set aside.
 Despite the strong words about the problems posed by austerity, more austerity will be demanded, and more social disorder will be produced.

-Rather than focus attention on the actual problems that face the planet’s people and acknowledge the democratic demands coming from people’s organisations and manifestations, government after government has taken refuge in undemocratic behaviour.
+Rather than focus attention on the actual problems that face the planet’s people and acknowledge the democratic demands coming from people’s organizations and manifestations, government after government has taken refuge in undemocratic behavior.
 For example, the farmers and agricultural workers in India continue their months-long protest against three anti-farmer laws pushed through by the extreme right Indian government.
-The government of Prime Minister Narendra Modi knows that its commitment to big capital – personified in the wealthy Adani and Ambani families – prevents it from any serious negotiation with the farmers and agricultural workers.
+The government of Prime Minister Narendra Modi knows that its commitment to big capital—personified in the wealthy Adani and Ambani families—prevents it from any serious negotiation with the farmers and agricultural workers.
 Instead, the government has tried to portray the farmers and agricultural workers as terrorists and as anti-national.

 During the period of the military dictatorship in Pakistan, the communist poet Habib Jalib sang: